 This module introduces psychology as a science of behaviour and mental processes.
 Students are given a broad overview of the different fields in psychology and will learn to actively apply psychological insights to their lives.

-IT Applications (3 Credit Units)
+Innovation Made Possible^ (3 Credit Units)

 This module studies the physical, cognitive, emotional and social aspects of human development from infancy through childhood, adolescence, adulthood and old age.
 The aim is to provide students with knowledge of progressive psychological changes that occur in human beings as they age and the multidisciplinary approaches in the assessment and intervention for disabilities which can occur in the human lifespan.
 The module encourages students to embrace differences, diversity and inclusivity through deconstructing their notion of disability.

-Social Innovation & Entrepreneurship (4 Credit Units)
+Social Innovation & Enterprise (4 Credit Units)